MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-jboss-eap-to-vms-with-ha-dr.md

 [!INCLUDE [ha-dr-for-jboss-steps-disable-replication.md](includes/ha-dr-for-jboss-steps-disable-replication.md)]

-### Re-protect the failover site
+### Reprotect the failover site

-Now the secondary region is the failover site and active, you should re-protect it in your primary region.
+Now the secondary region is the failover site and active, you should reprotect it in your primary region.

-First, clean up resources in the resource group named `jboss-eap-cluster-eastus-gzh032124` that aren't used any more.
+First, clean up resources in the resource group named `jboss-eap-cluster-eastus-gzh032124` that aren't used anymore.

 [!INCLUDE [ha-dr-for-jboss-cleanup-unused-resource.md](includes/ha-dr-for-jboss-steps-cleanup-unused-resource.md)]

 Next, use the same steps in the [Set up disaster recovery for the cluster using Azure Site Recovery](#set-up-disaster-recovery-for-the-cluster-using-azure-site-recovery) in the primary region, except for the following differences:

-1. For **Create a Recovery Services vault**:
+1. For **Create a Recovery Services vault**, use the following steps:

-   1. Select resource group deployed in the primary region - for example, `jboss-eap-cluster-eastus-gzh032124`.
+   1. Select the resource group deployed in the primary region - for example, `jboss-eap-cluster-eastus-gzh032124`.
    1. Enter a different name for service vault - for example, `recovery-service-vault-eastus-gzh032124`.
    1. Select **East US** for **Region**.

-1. For **Enable replication**:
+1. For **Enable replication**, use the following steps:

-   1. Select **West US 2** for **Region** in **Source**.
+   1. For **Region** in **Source**, select **West US 2**.
-   1. In **Replication settings**,
+   1. In **Replication settings**, use the following steps:

-      1. Select existing resource group deployed in the primary region for **Target resource group** - for example, `jboss-eap-cluster-eastus-gzh032124`.
+      1. For **Target resource group**, select the existing resource group deployed in the primary region - for example, `jboss-eap-cluster-eastus-gzh032124`.

-      1. Select existing virtual network in the primary region for **Failover virtual network**.
+      1. For **Failover virtual network**, select the existing virtual network in the primary region.

-1. For **Create a recovery plan**:
-   1. Select **West US 2** for **Source** and **East US** for **Target**.
+1. For **Create a recovery plan**, for **Source**, select **West US 2** and for **Target**, select **East US**.

 > [!NOTE]
-> You may notice Azure Site Recovery supports [re-protect VMs](/azure/site-recovery/azure-to-azure-tutorial-failover-failback?reprotect-the-vm) when the target VM exists.
+> You might notice that Azure Site Recovery supports reprotecting VMs when the target VM exists.
+For more information, see the [Reprotect the VM](/azure/site-recovery/azure-to-azure-tutorial-failover-failback#reprotect-the-vm) section of [Tutorial: Fail over Azure VMs to a secondary region](/azure/site-recovery/azure-to-azure-tutorial-failover-failback).
 However, it doesn't work when the only changes between the source disk and the target disk are synchronized for the JBoss EAP cluster, based on the verification result.
 This tutorial establishes a new replication from the secondary site to the primary site after failover, in which the entire disks are copied from the failed over region to the primary region.
-See [What happens during reprotection?](/azure/site-recovery/azure-to-azure-how-to-reprotect#what-happens-during-reprotection) for more information.
+For more information, see the section [What happens during reprotection?](/azure/site-recovery/azure-to-azure-how-to-reprotect#what-happens-during-reprotection) in [Reprotect failed over Azure virtual machines to the primary region](/azure/site-recovery/azure-to-azure-how-to-reprotect).

 ### Fail back to the primary site

-Use the same steps in the [Failover to the secondary site](#failover-to-the-secondary-site) section to fail back to the primary site including database server and cluster, except for the following differences:
+Use the same steps in the [Failover to the secondary site](#failover-to-the-secondary-site) section to fail back to the primary site, including the database server and cluster, except for the following differences:

 [!INCLUDE [ha-dr-for-jboss-steps-fail-back.md](includes/ha-dr-for-jboss-steps-fail-back.md)]